tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 Whoever is responsible for tier creation, also needs to understand how policy selects matching endpoints across tiers.
 For normal policy processing (without apply-on-forward, pre-DNAT, and do-not-track), if no policies within a tier apply to endpoints, the tier is skipped, and the tier's implicit deny behavior is not executed.

-For example, if policy D in Tier 1 includes a **Pass** action rule, but no policy matches endpoints in Tier 2, Tier 2 is skipped, including the end of tier deny.
-And the first policy with a matching endpoint is in Tier 3, **policy J**.
+For example, if policy D in Tier 2 includes a **Pass action rule**, but no policy matches endpoints in Tier 3, Tier 3 is skipped, including the end of tier deny.
+The first policy with a matching endpoint is in Tier 4, policy J.

 ![endpoint-match]({{site.baseurl}}/images/endpoint-match.svg)

 #### Default endpoint behavior

-Also, tier managers need to understand the default behavior for endpoints based whether the endpoint is known or unknown, and the endpoint type.
+Also, tier managers need to understand the default behavior for endpoints based on whether the endpoint is known or unknown, and the endpoint type.
 As shown in the following table:

 - **Known endpoints** - {{site.prodname}} resources that are managed by Felix
 - **Unknown endpoints** - interfaces/resources not recognizable as part of our data model